ErikMcClure/erikmcclure.github.io/content/blog/software-engineering-is-bad-but-it-s-not-that-bad.md

 title = "Software Engineering Is Bad, But It's Not That Bad"

 +++
 I've been writing code for over 12 years, and for a while I've been disgusted by the sorry state of programming.
-This is why I felt a deep kinship with Nikita Prokopov's article, [Software Disenchantment](http://tonsky.me/blog/disenchantment/ "Software Disenchantment").
-It captures the intense feelings of frustration I have with the software industry as a whole and the inability of modern programmers to write anything even remotely resembling efficient systems.
+That's why I felt a deep kinship with Nikita Prokopov's article, [Software Disenchantment](http://tonsky.me/blog/disenchantment/ "Software Disenchantment").
+It captures the intense feeling of frustration I have with the software industry as a whole and the inability of modern programmers to write anything even remotely resembling efficient systems.

 **Unfortunately, most of it is wrong.**